scalajp/2019.scalamatsuri.org/en/cfp/index.md

 ----

 We are excited to announce that ScalaMatsuri will be held on June 27th (Thu), 28th (Fri), and 29th (Sat), 2019 at Tokyo International Exchange Center.
-(There's a possibility that the date might change later) Please submit your talk for the general sessions.
+Please submit your talk for the general sessions.
 We plan on closing the CFP will on **February 2nd, 2019 23:59 JST**.

 For your reference:[ScalaMatsuri blog](http://blog-en.scalamatsuri.org/)